 ‘You will want to be out [in your garden] at night, as we all work so much and spend the day inside – once the evening comes and the lights turn on – you get a sense of relaxation and letting go.
 Adding some outdoor lighting will add a lot of value to your house,’ he adds.

-However, James suggests that most backyard projects will add value to your home – and recommends investing in a new patio or decking, which are equally as impactful as outdoor lighting, if not as affordable or as easy to implement.
+However, James suggests that most backyard projects will add value to your home – and recommends investing in a new patio or decking, which are equally as impactful as smart outdoor lighting ideas, if not as affordable or as easy to implement.

 ‘In general, just doing a backyard project will add value to your home, especially if it’s done correctly with a designer.
 Just adding more hardscaping in general and having a place to have more tables and chairs,’ he adds.

 Are there any renovation projects we should avoid?

 Despite James explaining that almost all exterior projects would benefit our property’s value, there is one key exception – a swimming pool.

 ‘All of my clients keep telling me that pools are not adding any value in the home market right now, especially in California.
 There is a huge outright expense, and my clients tell me they don’t increase the home value at all,’ James shares.

 Plus, even after spending hundreds of thousands of dollars on an extravagant swimming pool, your property’s value ‘will only increase by a fraction of that amount,’ James adds.